-The mist-blower (it uses concentrated spray mixture) can treat large tree numbers.
-This machine uses small quantities of water to apply insecticides.
-While a hydraulic power sprayer uses 100 or more gallons of water to an acre, mist-blowers can use as little as 30 gallons of water to an acre.
-A mist-blower has two important drawbacks.
-1. Not enough is known about its use against most insects damaging Christmas trees, especially European pine shoot moth; 2.
-Generally it does not cover satisfactorily a spraywidth of more than about 40 feet.
+lons of water to an acre, mistblowers can use as little as 30 gallons of water to an acre.
+A mistblower has two important drawbacks.
+I. Not enough is known about its use against most insects damaging Christmas trees, especially the Zimmerman pine moth; 2.
+Generally it does not cover satisfactorily a spray-width of more than about 40 feet.

 In comparison with a regular dilute spray, a concentrate spray is made by putting 2, 3, 4, or more times the amount of chemical in 100 gallons of water.
-When twice the amount of chemical is put into 100 gallons of water-that is called a 2X concentrate spray; three times is called 3X, and four times is called 4X, etc. For example: If 3 quarts of 25 per cent DDT emulsion are put into 100 gallons of water to make a regular (dilute) spray, then $1\frac{1}{2}$ gallons (6 quarts) of this same material in 100 gallons of water make a 2X concentrate spray; 21/4 gallons

-(9 quarts) make a 3X spray; and 3 gallons make a 4X spray.
+When twice the amount of chemical is put into 100 gallons of water-that is called a 2X concentrate spray; three times is called 3X, and four times is called 4X, etc. For example: If 3 quarts of 25 percent DDT emulsion are put into 100 gallons of water to make a regular (dilute) spray, then 1% gallons (6 quarts) of this same material in 100 gallons of water make a 2X concentrate spray; 21⁄2 gallons (9 quarts) make a 3X spray; and 3 gallons make a 4X spray.

 The object of using a mist-blower (concentrate) spray is to apply less water (spray) per acre yet use the required amount of insecticide.
 This makes it possible to cover more ground per tankful and avoid extra hauling of water and compaction of soil.
 For example: Suppose 3 quarts of 25 percent DDT emulsion are used in each 100 gallons of hydraulic (dilute) spray.
 (This is the standard dosage for hydraulic spray when controlling anomala beetles, aphids, budworms, and sawflies but not for European pine shoot moth which requires a higher dosage of DDT.)
 Then 50 gallons of a 2X concentrate spray would apply the desired 3 quarts of 25 percent DDT emulsion.
 A 3X concentrate would take 33 gallons, and a 4X concentrate spray would take 25 gallons for the required 3 quarts of 25 percent DDT emulsion.
-Because European pine shoot moth control takes a larger amount (dosage) of DDT than other Christmas tree insects, concentrate sprays for shoot moth control are figured as follows :
+Because European pine shoot moth control takes a larger amount (dosage) of DDT than other Christmas tree insects, concentrate sprays for shoot moth control are figured as follows:

-Strength of Amount of insecticide per

-Mixture 100 gallons of water
+Strength of Mixture Amount of insecticide per 100 gallons of water

-Dilute 2X 3X 4X 5X 7X 1 gal. of 25 percent DDT emulsion 2 gal. of 25 percent DDT emulsion 3 gal. of 25 percent DDT emulsion 4 gal. of 25 percent DDT emulsion 5 gal. of 25 percent DDT emulsion 6 gal. of 25 percent DDT emulsion 7 gal. of 25 percent DDT emulsion
+Dilute 1 gal. of 25 percent DDT emulsion

+2X 2 gal. of 25 percent DDT emulsion

+3X 3 gal. of 25 percent DDT emulsion

+4X 4 gal. of 25 percent DDT emulsion

+5X 5 gal, of 25 percent DDT emulsion

+6X 6 gal, of 25 percent DDT emulsion

+7X 7 gal. of 25 percent DDT emulsion

+8X 8 gal. of 25 percent DDT emulsion

-$\ast$ A 4X concentrate spray is the least amount you should use for European pine shoot moth control.
+^{}A 4X concentrate spray is the least amount you should use for European pine shoot moth control.

-Remember that using a mist-blower or air-blast (concentrate) spray does not change the need for careful, thorough, and timely spraying.
+Remember that using a mistblower or air-blast (concentrate) spray does not change the need for careful, thorough, and timely spraying.
 Effective protection of Christmas trees against insects requires thorough coverage.